SpecFlowOSS/SpecFlowWiki/Configuration.md

     <tr>
         <td>missingOrPendingStepsOutcome</td>
         <td>Inconclusive/Ignore/Error</td>
         <td>Specifies how SpecFlow should behave if a step binding is not implemented or pending.
-See [[Missing, Pending or Improperly Configured Bindings]].<br/>
+See [[Missing, Pending or Improperly Configured Bindings|Test Result]].<br/>
             Default: Inconclusive</td>
     </tr>
 </table>